 Right outside Shibuya Station, you can find stop

-It’s time for the famous Shibuya Crossing!
+Then it’s time for the famous Shibuya Crossing!
 This crossing is one of the most famous and busiest crossings on the planet.
+Up to around 3000 people can cross here at the same time.
 As soon as the traffic lights allow pedestrians to cross, a sea of people washes over the streets.
 It’s quite remarkable – especially walking it yourself.
-Definitely one of my favourite experiences in Tokyo!
+One for the Tokyo bucket list for sure.

-When you’re still on your caffeine rush, we move over to some Shibuya shopping.
-There are tons of really cool shops to check out in Shibuya.
-You can find some of the bigger main shops here, like Zara, H&M and Adidas, but there are also some real Japanese gems here!
-Some of our favourite shops are:
+Combining the excitement of finally being in Tokyo and your Starbucks caffeine, we move over to some Shibuya Shopping.
+Shibuya is filled with some great shops.
+You can find some of the bigger main shops here, like Zara, H&M and Adidas, but there are also some unique Japanese gems here!
+Some shops to check out include:

-- MARUI (also known as OIOI – more awesome fashion shops to check out!)
+- MARUI (Also known as OIOI -mainly fashion items)

 - Disney Store